 My guess is that if you came down to the beach this week, you are probably a little disappointed with this afternoon's weather.
 We had a lot of rain later in the day.
-In Bluewater Cove where we live along the shores of the White Oak River, we got 1.75 inches of rain in less than two hours.
+Where we live along the shores of the White Oak River, we got 1.75 inches of rain in less than two hours.
 We actually really needed the rain.
 It came at a critical time for the corn and soybean crops.
 It also refreshed all of our vegetable crops which are just now hitting their peak.
 Those vegetables and also the area fruits are the southern delights that are the subject of this post.
 My wife and I both grew up in the Piedmont area of North Carolina not far from the Virginia border.
 Gardening and fresh vegetables were as much a part of summer as going to the beach or the summer sun.
 That tradition of enjoying fresh vegetables lives on here along the Carteret coast.I used to think that my mother could live on green beans and cornbread.
-Of course the green beans had to be white half runner beans and the cornbread had to be cooked in a special cast iron black frying pan.
+Of course, the green beans had to be white half runner beans and the cornbread had to be cooked in one of her special cast iron black frying pans.
 Besides the green beans, there were two other summer treats that played a special part in summer, corn and tomatoes.

 As I talked to my relatives in central NC this evening, I found out that their tomatoes are just starting to ripen, and they are still waiting for the first ears of corn.
-Last weekend we carried home grown tomatoes to friends in Roanoke, Va.
+Last weekend we carried homegrown tomatoes to friends in Roanoke, Va.
 They will probably not see local tomatoes until the second or third week of July.
 Our plants will be getting their second wind about then.
 In 2007 we picked our last ripe tomato on December 19.

 If you are looking for some of those vegetables at a restaurant, one of the surprising spots to find them is the Bogue House in Cedar Point.
 I will have to give them credit along the ladies of our church for turning me into a fan of collards.
 I also enjoy their field peas and sweet potatoes.